sunoru/Xtructure/docs/project-outline.md

 for this task.

 We also plan to design and test more models.
 Hopefully, a working model that has an accuracy > 50% could be found.
-We may also provide this tool to exprimentalist for realtime fast data analysis in their labs.
+We may also provide this tool to experimentalist for realtime fast data analysis in their labs.

 ## Ethics

+Given the current repetition rate of the state-of-art experimental techniques, 120 Hz for X-ray scattering and 50000 Hz for keV-UED, it's very hard for experimentalist to analyze these scattering patterns on the fly by using traditional methods during experiments.
+With the help of deep learning, it makes possible to do real-time fast data-analysis for experimentalists.
+The obtained information would guide the experiment and offer valuable insights.

+Since this project is designed as a tool for experimentalists instead of taking over all jobs of a human, we plan to quantify the success by how much more efficiency it helps improve in the labs.
+And depending on how experimentalists are relying on the tool, it might also cause mistakes.

 ## Division of labor

 - Lingyu: Generate data, preprocessing, investigate suitable Neural Networks (NN), training
 - Dawei: Investigate suitable NNs, training